Yifat Tomer-Yerushalmi

-Yifat Tomer-Yerushalmi (יפעת תומר-ירושלמי; born 1974) is a major general in the Israel Defense Forces who served as the chief military advocate from 1 September 2021 to 31 October 2025.
+Yifat Tomer-Yerushalmi (יפעת תומר-ירושלמי; born 1974) is an Israeli major general who served as the Israel Defense Forces' chief military advocate from 1 September 2021 to 31 October 2025.
 She was the second woman in the history of the IDF to hold this rank.
 Previously, she served as the gender affairs advisor to the chief of staff of the IDF.

-She resigned and was subsequently arrested on 2 November 2025 after admitting to authorizing the release of classified surveillance of Israeli abuse of Palestinian prisoners at Sde Teiman detention camp during the Gaza war.
+She resigned and was subsequently arrested on 2 November 2025 after admitting to authorizing the release of classified surveillance of alleged Israeli abuse of Palestinian prisoners at Sde Teiman detention camp during the Gaza war.

 Early life and education

 The advisor for gender affairs Yifat Tomer Yerushalmi at the IDF General Staff Forum on International Women's Day, 8 March 2021.

 Tomer-Yerushalmi grew up in Netanya.
 She studied law at the Hebrew University of Jerusalem, as part of the Military Academic Reserve, and graduated with honors.
 In 1996, after completing her studies, she enlisted in the Israel Defense Forces and joined the Military Advocate General.
 In 1997, she was certified as a lawyer after interning at the Chief Military Prosecutor's office.
 In 1999, she graduated with a master's degree in law with honors from Tel Aviv University.
 Simultaneously, she served as a teaching assistant in a criminal law course.
 In 2003, she was sent by the IDF to pursue a master's degree at The Judge Advocate General's Legal Center and School in Charlottesville, Virginia, United States, which she completed with distinction.

 Tomer-Yerushalmi is a graduate of the IDF Command and Staff College "Afak".